Wildlife Management Area Regulations

 Motor Vehicles and Other Forms of Conveyance

-No person shall operate an unregistered vehicle on any state WMA.
+No person shall operate an unregistered vehicle on any WMA.
 All motor vehicles are restricted to established public roads and parking areas.

 All motor boats must be properly registered and have all the required safety equipment.
 (See Outboard Motors, below.)

 The use of dog sleds and dog carts, off road vehicles, ATVs, trail bikes, or snowmobiles is prohibited on all WMAs unless authorized by Fish and Wildlife.
+For mountain bike and paddleboard regulations, visit our website.

 All titled boats must also be registered.
 Any boat mechanically propelled, regardless of length, must be registered.
 All boats greater than 12 feet, regardless of propulsion means, must be titled and registered.
+A boat license and New Jersey boat safety certificate are required to operate a power vessel on non-tidal waters of New Jersey.
+A boat license is not required for non-powered vessels.

 Wildlife management areas are closed from 9 p.m. until 5 a.m. unless engaged in lawful hunting, fishing or trapping activities.
 Special permission may be granted for Fish and Wildlife-approved activities.